breadoliveoilsalt/TINNDARPiOS/README.md

 # Deploys

-Deploys, accessible through the instructions immediately below, are handled by Travis CI when a GitHub branch is merged into the master branch.
+Deploys, accessible through the instructions immediately below, are handled by Travis CI[here](https://travis-ci.com/github/breadoliveoilsalt/TINNDARPiOS) when a GitHub branch is merged into the master branch.

 # Accessing the built app without local installations